Advancing human rights in our own operations

 We published our first Human Rights Report (PDF | 5MB) in June 2015, fulfilling our commitment to report publicly on our implementation of the UN Guiding Principles.

-70 years after it was adopted by the United Nations in 1948, the Universal Declaration of Human Rights (UDHR), remains the cornerstone of modern human rights law.
+Over 70 years after it was adopted by the United Nations in 1948, the Universal Declaration of Human Rights (UDHR) remains the cornerstone of modern human rights law.
 It calls upon “every individual and every organ of society” to promote respect for human rights.

 We support the call of the UN Office for the High Commissioner on Human Rights to ‘Stand up for someone’s rights today’.